The Screen Guild Theater: Notable broadcasts

 Shirley Temple's parents declined an offer of $35,000 for her to perform a radio version of The Blue Bird on a commercial broadcast; instead, she presented it on the Screen Guild program without payment.
 An attempt was made on her life during the show.
 As Temple was singing "Someday You'll Find Your Bluebird", a woman in the audience rose from her seat and pulled out a handgun, pointing it directly at her.
 The woman hesitated and was disarmed.
 It was later discovered that she had lost a child on the day it was publicly stated that Temple was born, and blamed her for stealing her daughter's soul.

-The series benefited during its 1950–51 season on ABC, when it was expanded to a full hour.
-Few broadcasts are known to have survived in radio collections:
+During its 1950–51 season on ABC, the series was expanded to an hour.

+At least 364 episodes at the Internet Archive, and 97 disc recordings (at UCSB) of broadcasts include: